International relations of Elon Musk: China

 In 2022, Musk wrote an article for the official publication of Cyberspace Administration of China, advocating for transition to sustainable and clean energy.
 His contribution was described by The Verge as conflicting with his advocacy for free speech due to the organization's enforcement of Internet censorship in China.
 In 2024, Musk described himself as "kind of pro-China", and a year later, during a visit to Beijing, he declared he was a "huge fan of China."

 In December 2024, US Representative Rosa DeLauro declared that Musk had pressured House Republicans to remove a restriction on investment in China from a bipartisan government funding bill.
-Musk responded that DeLauro was an "aweful person" who "needs to be expelled from Congress."
+Musk responded that DeLauro was an "awful person" who "needs to be expelled from Congress."
 The following month, Musk stated that "the current situation where TikTok is allowed to operate in America, but X is not allowed to operate in China, is unbalanced".

 In January 2025, Musk's relations with China were criticized by Republican Senator Tom Cotton in a book.
 Cotton wrote that Musk was too close to the Chinese government and too focused on turning a profit in China.
 In March 2025, the Financial Times and ProPublica reported that wealthy Chinese investors had invested in Musk's private companies via special-purpose entities in the Cayman Islands that avoided public disclosure.

+In September 2026, just before Chinese leader Xi Jinping's state visit to the United States, Musk gave an interview with the China Central Television, where he praised Xi, saying "He seems like a great leader.
+Under his tenure, China has prospered immensely.
+I’ve seen it first hand" and that "And it’s also obvious to see just walking around the streets, the … prosperity of the average Chinese citizen has increased tremendously.
+All that seems to happen under President Xi while he’s been the leader of China.
+So he’s clearly done an excellent job and is very capable."
+He said "China just has a very strong, inherent ability to do manufacturing.
+Well, this has been true not just in the present day" and praised Gigafactory Shanghai.
+He praised China's capabilities in AI, saying "the Chinese AI models are generally outstanding" and that China was "by far the best in terms of performance per unit of compute", and predicted China would "address the compute limitation faster than most people expect".
+He also praised China's high-speed rail and recommended people to visit the country, saying "Any words I say do not do justice to the incredible majesty that is China.
+It’s awesome".